McConnell: Omnibus boosts defense spending, cuts nondefense spending

 McConnell also highlighted the fact that the omnibus is expected to exclude what he called “left-wing goodies,” such as the Safe Banking Act, which would prohibit federal regulators from penalizing financial institutions that do business with legitimate cannabis-related businesses.

 “The bipartisan bill that our colleagues have negotiated equips our armed forces with the resources they need while cutting nondefense, non-veterans spending in real dollars,” he said.
-“This is a strong outcome for Republicans, and much more importantly, it’s the outcome that our nation’s security.”
+“This is a strong outcome for Republicans, and much more importantly, it’s the outcome that our nation’s security needs.”

 The consumer price index, which measures inflation, rose by 7.1 percent over the past 12 months, which by McConnell’s account means the omnibus will increase defense spending by more than 7.1 percent while increasing nondefense spending by a smaller percentage.